-After leaving the hustle and bustle of the city of Bangkok we came back down to a part of Phuket we visited 18 months ago.
-While on a mission to visit Soi Dog Foundation, we decided to stay near by meaning we were staying near the airport.
+After leaving the hustle and bustle of the capital city of Thailand, Bangkok we came back down to a part of Phuket we visited 18 months ago.
+While on a mission to visit Soi Dog Foundation, we decided to stay nearby in Nai Yang Beach meaning we were staying near the airport.
 This time we were drawn to the beauty of the beaches within Sirinat National Park.

 My initial research led me to believe that only vehicles had to pay the entry fee and did not apply to pedestrians.
-If you are looking at staying at a resort located in the Sirinat National Park you may be charged the entry fee if you get a taxi, if you want to avoid this I would ask the driver to take you to the border and walk from there.
-If not I would check to see if your hotel/ resort offer a shuttle service and if they charge for the Sirinat National Park entry fee.
+Are you looking at staying at a resort located in the Sirinat National Park you may be charged the entry fee if you get a taxi.

 Walking The Sirinat National Park

 If you are wanting to walk through the national park you can pay at either end of the checkpoints or walk along the beach.
 The checkpoints appear to be mainly for vehicles but pedestrians would be stopped too on the main road.

 The information online points me in the direction of foreigners paying much more than locals to enter the park.
 I am not completely sure why that is and if it is a strict procedure.

 Truthfully when we were asked to pay it felt like a scam.
 Whether it was or not was a different question, there were 2 women at the checkpoint not in official uniform.
 They were neither wearing a uniform or had a badge of authenticity.

 I would personally pay if I knew 100% that the money was going to the national park.
 But as I didn’t feel it was I didn’t want to hand money to anyone that didn’t look like an official representative.